openremote/openremote/gitlab-ci/README.md

 ## Build docker images

-You can skip this stage by adding skip-build in the git commit message.
+You can skip this stage by adding **skip-build** in the git commit message.

 ## Test the stack

+The second major step in the CI/CD pipeline are functional tests.
+When extending the functionality, e.g. by adding a new protocol, tests covering its behaviour should be included to the main branch and executed during each commit and check whether no legacy functionality is broken.
+Sometimes this is intended and in this case rgresssion tests should be adjusted to the new situation.

-You can skip this stage by adding skip-test in the git commit message.
+In case that no functionaity is changed, e.g. in case of documentation updates, this stage can be skipped by adding **skip-test** in the git commit message.

 ### Inspect failed test report output

-After running a failed pipleine the test report is stored as artifacts.
-On the right side of the failed pipleine there is a link where reports can be downloaded.
+When tests fail and break the pipeline, test reports are stored as artifacts.
+On the right side of the failed pipleine there is a link where the reports can be downloaded.

 ## Deploy

-You can skip this stage by adding skip-deploy in the git commit message.
+You can skip this stage by adding **skip-deploy** in the git commit message.

 # Deploing OpenRemote stack in the cloud